Easy access to information from NICE on social care topics.

 About these guides

-We've co-produced these guides with The Social Care Institute for Excellence.
-The idea is to create something that gives you key information for social care topics in a simple format.
+We've developed these guides in partnership with The Social Care Institute for Excellence to give you key information for social care topics in a simple, visual format.

-In addition to the quick guides, we also have tailored resources on a number of topics.
-These contain key messages and are designed to help you put our guidance and standards into practice.
+We also have tailored resources on a number of topics, which are designed to help you put our guidance and standards into practice.